cyclic-software/docs/docs/intro.md

 </head>

 :::tip  Cyclic is **serverless**
-There are **no servers, no containers and no images.** Each app is deployed entirely on serverless cloud infrastructure.
+There are **no servers, no containers, no images, no hours to count.** Each app is deployed entirely on serverless cloud infrastructure.
 :::
 ### No cold containers.

 Even with free tier.
 Apps do not have to sleep, wake up, spin up or recycle.
 All front-ends and back-ends are ready on-demand, immediately and at all times.

 ### Un-overload-able.